epogrebnyak/abacus/docs/index.md

 <img width="64" align="right" src="assets/robot.png">

-# Minimal, yet valid double-entry accounting system in Python and command line
+# Minimal yet valid double-entry accounting system in Python and command line

 `abacus` is an Python package and a command line tool for accounting calculations.